objective: build cool shit!

 - making cool projects

 I am now currently pursuing a PhD at MIT working in the Biomechatronics Group at the MIT Media Lab.
+To keep up on my current projects checkout my instagram: @matt_carney_mechanical.
 I am mighty busy, but I am still always interested in rad projects.
-If you're interested in collaborating I can be reached via email at: cybanical[at]gmail.com
+If you're interested in collaborating I can be reached via email at: mcarney[at]media.mit.edu

 - W Langford, ME Carney, B Jenett, N Gershenfeld, "Discrete Assemblers Utilizing Conventional Motion Systems."
 US Patent App.
 15/031,545.